 Testicular choriocarcinoma is one of the histologic types of nonseminomatous germ cell tumors (NSGCTs), which along with testicular seminoma constitute the two major histologic groups of testicular cancers.
 Pure choriocarcinoma of the testis is the exception to most of the rules established for testicular seminoma and all other forms of NSGCTs.

 Like other germ cell tumors (GCTs), choriocarcinoma typically affects younger men.
-Unlike other cancers, choriocarcinoma metastasizes hematogenously, with the testicular primary tumor often small or even "burned-out."
-In most reports, the tumor responds poorly to radiation and chemotherapy and carries high mortality rate.
+Unlike other such cancers, choriocarcinoma metastasizes hematogenously, with the testicular primary tumor often small or even "burned-out."
+In most reports, the tumor responds poorly to radiation and chemotherapy and carries a high mortality rate.
 Surgery is usually limited to radical orchiectomy for tissue diagnosis.

 Patients with a history of cryptorchidism are at a greatly increased risk of testis cancer (by a factor of 10-40 times).
 Abdominal undescended testis is associated with a greater risk than the inguinal form.
 An abdominal testis cancer is more likely to be seminoma, while a testis surgically brought to the scrotum via orchiopexy is more likely to be an NSGCT.
 Orchiopexy allows for earlier detection by physical examination but does not alter the risk of GCT.
 Ten percent of patients with a GCT have a history of cryptorchidism.
 In a series of 125 patients with a history or clinical evidence of cryptorchidism and testis tumor, 3 (2%) were pure choriocarcinoma, which is similar to the overall incidence of choriocarcinoma among GCTs.